BattletechModders/TisButAScratch/README.md

 ### <b>Increased Injury Heal Time</b>:
 Injuries take longer to heal, defined in the settings below.

+In vanilla, healing time is a function of the # of injuries, whether a pilot was incapactiated or had a "lethal injury", and pilot health.
+All things being equal, a pilot with health 3 heals slower than a pilot with health 4.
+This behavior is not changed.
+The formula for injury healing cost follows, with vanilla settings prefixed by `SimGameConstants`:

+`([{SimGameConstants.BaseInjuryDamageCost / pilothealth] * injuryHealTimeMultiplier} + [severity * severityCost] + [debilitatedCost / {medtechDebilMultiplier * #medtech}]) / (SimGameConstants.DailyHealValue +  [SimGameConstants.MedTechSkillMod * #medtech])`

 Injuries are defined in the settings.json, and have the following structure:
 ```
 "InjuryEffectsList": [